PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Practical Exercises/Activity 3/Process-Real-Time-Data-Using-Stream-Analytics.md

     Observe that this query uses the **System.Timestamp** (based on the **EventProcessedUtcTime** field) to define the start and end of each 10 second *tumbling* (non-overlapping sequential) window in which the total quantity for each driverID is calculated.

-4. Use the **&#9655; Test query** button to validate the query, and ensure that the **test Results** status indicates **Success**.
+4. Use the **Test query** button to validate the query, and ensure that the **test Results** status indicates **Success**.

 5. Save the query.

 ## Run the streaming job

-OK, now you're ready to run the job and process some real-time IAC-TripData.
+OK, now you're ready to run the job and process stream IAC-TripData.

 1. View the **Overview** page for the tream Analytics job, and on the **Properties** tab review the **Inputs**, **Query**, **Outputs**, and **Functions** for the job.

 2. Select the **Start** button, and start the streaming job now.
 Wait until you are notified that the streaming job started successfully.

-3. While the stream events are running in the Azure portal, return to the storage account Azure ADLS Gen2.
+3. While the stream events are running in the Azure portal, return to the storage account **Azure ADLS Gen2**.

 4. Select the **Container**, you configured in the storage account to store the output data stream.